understanding-search/maze-dataset/docs/paper/paper.md

 $$
 which we refer to in the code as a [`connection_list`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMaze.connection_list).
 In two dimensions, the value at $A[0,i,j]$ determines whether a *downward* connection exists from node $[i,j]$ to $[i+1, j]$.
 Likewise, the value at $A[1,i,j]$ determines whether a *rightward* connection to $[i, j+1]$ exists.
 Thus, we avoid duplication of data about the existence of connections, at the cost of requiring additional care with indexing when looking for a connection upwards or to the left.
 Note that this setup allows for a periodic lattice.
 This format generalizes to lattices of higher dimensions, but our package provides only limited support for generation and visualization of higher dimensional mazes.
 Generation of mazes is detailed in [`LatticeMazeGenerators`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMazeGenerators).

 To produce solutions to mazes, two points are selected uniformly at random without replacement from the connected component of the maze, and the $A^*$ algorithm [@A_star] is applied to find the shortest path between them.
-The endpoint selection can be controlled via [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType), and complications caused by this are detailed in \autoref{sec:success-rate-estimation}.
+The endpoint selection can be controlled via [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType), and complications caused by this are detailed in \secref{sec:success-rate-estimation}.

 Parallelization is implemented via the `multiprocessing` module in the Python standard library, and parallel generation can be controlled via keyword arguments to [`MazeDataset.from_config()`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset.from_config).